llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 respective contractor if needed.
 If that work touches shared infrastructure or impacts the future maintenance, the solution needs to be agreed with the working group and the contractor.

+## Proposal for implementation and operations

+To keep the workload for the IWG low, the implementation of changes shall be mostly done by a 3rd party.

+*Operations of services* shall be done by contractors with whom we can have Service Level Agreements (availibility, response times, recovery time, handling GDPR requests, ...).

+For *implementing changes* there are a few options:
+* Community volunteers: There is someone from the community willing to implement the change.
+* Community bounty: We're offering a bounty for a community member to implement the change.
+This is a chance to give back something to community members who are not paid for their contirbutions by some entity.
+* Contractor: In case something is very large or we can't find anyone to do it the work can be handed off to a contractor.

 ## Ideas for initial work items